Theaninova/Brick-Monorail/README.md

 ## Printing

-To be compatible with standard bricks, the following print settings are recommended
+To be compatible with standard bricks, the following print settings are strongly advised

 - Nozzle: 0.4, this is equivalent to 1 LDU.
-- Layer height: 0.1, though 0.2 will also do.
+- Layer height: Ideally 0.1, though 0.2 will also do.
 Refrain from using 0.15, since that does not cleanly divides the LDU.
-- Supports: Tree (normal supports may print faster, but lead to way worse results.
-But ymmv).
+  - Make sure your initial layer height is either 0.2 or 0.4!
+- Enable Bridge Settings in Cura
+- Supports: **none**.
+These parts are designed to be printed without any supports, though some of the bridging is not exactly what you would call easy for the printer, so be on the lookout.
+- Make sure you set your "Initial Layer Horizontal Expansion" to a value that works for you, for example -0.2mm to compensate for elephant's foot.
+Better overcompensate here, if you don't do this you might not be able to fit bricks in the slot!

 My prints were done on a modified SecKit SK-Go2 running Klipper, with 10k acceleration and 150mm/s print speed for a good balance of speed and quality.
 A short rail will take about an hour to print.